nicolasrestrepo/Ayllu/README.md

 | `packages/react` | `@ayllu/react` | React context, provider, and `useLogger()` hook for ergonomic integration. |
 | `examples/next-app` | — | Reference Next.js 15 App Router implementation that wires the SDK, persists offline data, and forwards logs through a proxy API route. |

 Each package README documents configuration, exported APIs, and extension points in depth.
+For additional reference material, see the guides in [`docs/`](./docs).

 ## Design Principles & Patterns